stffrdhrn/stffrdhrn.github.io/_posts/2018-06-08-gcc_stack_frames.md

 categories: [ software, embedded, openrisc ]
 ---

-*What I learned from doing the OpenRISC GCC port, defining stack frame*
+*What I learned from doing the OpenRISC GCC port, defining the stack frame*

 This is a continuation on my notes of things I learned while working on the [OpenRISC GCC backend port](/software/embedded/openrisc/2018/02/03/openrisc_gcc_rewrite.html).
 The